 Research requirements for the doctorate (EdD and PhD) are more stringent and multifaceted than at the MA or EdS level.
-All research competencies in the doctorate leadership portfolio must be at the "distinguished" level.
+All research competencies in the doctorate leadership portfolio must be at the "proficient" level.
 Furthermore, research requirements for the doctorate in the School of Education "include breadth, depth, and flexibility.
-Requirements are designed to enable doctoral students to critique journal articles that use common methodologies, statistics, and techniques; conduct research using appropriate methodologies; write research reports, including the dissertation; and continue scholarly research activity beyond the dissertation" (Academic Bulletin, 2008, p.
-261).
-Each doctoral participant in Leadership must also register for LEAD637 (Issues in Research) and LEAD880/EDRM880 (Dissertation Proposal Development) regardless of other graduate course work in research.
+Requirements are designed to enable doctoral students to critique journal articles that use common methodologies, statistics, and techniques; conduct research using appropriate methodologies; write research reports, including the dissertation; and continue scholarly research activity beyond the dissertation" (Academic Bulletin, 2009, p.
+277).
+Each doctoral participant in Leadership must also register for LEAD637 Issues in Research and LEAD880/EDRM880 Dissertation Proposal Development regardless of other graduate course work in research.
+Should a participant not have a master's level research class to transfer in, they will be required to take EDRM505 (3 credits).
+This class will not be counted in the 48 (of 90) credits taken at Andrews University before graduation.
 All doctoral participants must also complete a rigorous dissertation requirement which is documented more fully later in this handbook.
 That dissertation component requires the completion of a total of 16 dissertation credits (the 2 credits from the Dissertation Proposal Development course apply to these 16).
 In addition, each participant is required to submit a research-based article to a peer-reviewed publication.